Course Substitution Petition Overview

 3. After attending this meeting, students are eligible to complete the course substitution petition(s).

 4. The Course Substitution Committee meets the first Thursday of every month.
 To be eligible for review, all other steps must be completed, and the petition with materials received the Tuesday prior.

 The Colleges of Liberal Arts & Sciences, Fine Arts, and Journalism & Communications require the completion of foreign language courses as part of their degree requirements.
-If the petition is granted, the student must successfully complete pre-approved cultural options courses in order to fulfill his/her college’s foreign language requirement.
+Students with a documented disability may petition to substitute these courses.
+If the petition is granted, the student must successfully complete pre-approved cultural options courses to fulfill their college’s foreign language requirement.
 Substitution courses must be taken for a grade; taking them pass/fail is not acceptable.

 The substitution courses are offered at most Florida Community Colleges.
 A Student Transient Form (available at the Registrar’s Office or Academic Advising) must be completed to enroll in community college math courses.
 At least three of the required six credits must be in a pure math (MAT prefix) course.

 It is the student’s responsibility to obtain written verification from their college that these courses will be accepted for their degree.
 Florida Math Requirement (Gordon Rule) must be met by the student regardless of disability.
 Students can review this information in the link below:

 Petitions for other substitutions relating to a disability are reviewed by the DRC Course Substitution Petitions Committee but follows a different process.
 Students should still meet with the DRC Liaison to discuss the specific process for these courses.